vatesfr/xen-orchestra/docs/docs/vm-templates.md

 1. Head to the **Home → Templates** section.
 2. Check the box next to the template(s) you want to inspect.
-3. Open the **Advanced** tab to see details like CPU, RAM, and other settings.
+3. Click the hamburger button at the corresponding line to see details like CPU, RAM, and template tags.

 ### From the REST API